calebdickinson/DickinsonComprehensiveClimateClassification/README.md

+DICKINSON COMPREHENSIVE CLIMATE CLASSIFICATION SYSTEM

+(Note: to run code, open two Earth Engine Code Editor windows and paste the most up to date versions, AllVersionsTogetherVersion_2, and 2100AllVersionsTogetherVersion_2 seperately in New Script boxes of each of the windows.
+Click the "run" button)

 This is a new climate classification inspired by the Koppen system.

 It is generally more granular and includes more edge cases than the Koppen system.